Man charged in stabbing of teen in South Seattle said he wanted to kill white people, shoot police officers, documents say

 - Are you ready?
 Three-week Highway 99 closure downtown will push our patience to the limit

 Police received a call reporting the incident just after noon.
 Two witnesses were helping the boy when police arrived.
-The boy was taken to Harborview Medical Center with a stab wound in his neck and a large blood clot on the right side of his head, but was in stable condition, according to police documents.
+The boy was taken to Harborview Medical Center with a stab wound in his neck and a large blood clot on the right side of his head, according to police documents.
+He is still at the hospital in satisfactory condition, Harborview spokeswoman Susan Gregg said in an email.

 Two men in the area were detained and Abdi-Dahar was identified as a suspect, according to the probable-cause statement.